alphagov/re-build-systems-test/README.md

+_This repository is no longer being maintained and no enhancements nor security patches will be made.
+The repository is part of the [GDS Reliability Engineering Build System](https://github.com/alphagov/re-build-systems) which has been deprecated._

+---

 # How to provision a Jenkins build system

 This repository provides examples for provisioning a Jenkins build system.
 The build is a containerised [Jenkins (version 2)] platform on Amazon Web Services (AWS), consisting of a master node and an agent node.
 Once provisioned, users log into the Jenkins build using their GitHub account.